ZBar/ZBar/iphone/doc/optimizing.rst

 or even a measure of the physical dimensions represented by a pixel sample, it *only* describes the sampled size of the barcode in the image.

-As the resolution decreases from optimal, edge fidelity is lost and the bars and spaces start to merge together, making it impossible (for this library) to scan.
+As the resolution decreases below about two pixels per module, edge fidelity is lost and the bars and spaces start to merge together, making it impossible (for this library) to scan.
 This affects the density (feature size) and maximum size (data capacity) of the barcodes that can be detected.
-Conversely, as the resolution increases, noise can interfere with the edge detection and images will take longer to process.
+Conversely, as the resolution increases above about 4 pixels per module, noise can interfere with the edge detection and images will take longer to process.

 Other quality factors, such as poor focus, bad lighting or even excessive noise, can increase (or decrease) the resolution requirement.

 When scanning from the camera, the reader defaults to 640x480, which is good for most applications.
-You can change this using the capture :member:`~ZBarReaderView::session` preset.
+On the iPhone 4, you can increase this using a capture :member:`~ZBarReaderView::session` preset.
+The iPhone 3GS does not have a higher resolution option available.

 For scanning images, you can use :member:`~ZBarReaderController::maxScanDimension` to control the scaled size